saurabh-bobade/Clinical/README.md

 # Clinical
-Clinical Genomics Pipeline
-This pipeline analyzes genetic data to diagnose genetic disorders and guide personalized patient care.
+Clinical Genomics Pipeline: This pipeline analyzes genetic data to diagnose genetic disorders and guide personalized patient care.
 It follows these steps:

 Data Preprocessing: Raw sequencing data undergo preprocessing for quality control and trimming.
 Read Alignment: Sequencing reads are aligned to a reference genome.